Accessibility for onQ Courses

 - It is best practice that Hyperlinks should open in the same browser window.
 In onQ you may have the link open in a new window to keep the course open for your students so they can navigate back to the course, but user should be notified when a link open in a new window (e.g. Queen's homepage (opens in a new window).
 Programming a link to open in a new browser window can cause difficulties with novice users for a variety of reasons (i.e. the new window does not retain the current window's browser history and disables the 'back' button function, or the launching of multiple pop-up windows may be blocked by a third-party application), and can disorient people who are using screen-reading or screen-magnification software.

 To insert a link in a content file, click on the Insert Quicklink icon.

 You can choose to link to another area in your course, file, link to an outside webpage etc. To link to an outside webpage, select URL in the Insert Quicklink window.
 Type (or paste) the web address into the URL field.
 Enter text that describes the link’s destination in the Title field.
 You will have three options to designate where the link will open.
-It is a good idea for your students to have the link open in a New Window, so it is easy for them to navigate back to your course and all of the other content you want them to see.

 In websites, tables should be used to hold data and NOT used for design layout.

 Screen readers read tables from left to right, top to bottom, one cell at a time.
 Merged, nested, and split cells change the reading order of tables.
 Make sure you construct your table in a way that accommodates good reading order.
 To create tables with column headers in onQ, create your table using the Table icon.